-Living organisms are characterised by the function of proteins that have the main purpose of catalyzing metabolic reactions, performing DNA replication and transporting molecules around, just to name a few.
+Living organisms are characterised by the function of proteins.
+Proteins have the main purpose of catalyzing metabolic reactions, performing DNA replication and transporting molecules around, just to name a few.

-While this sounds familiar to a human, it was not the case for traditional NLP machine learning models.
+While this sounds familiar to a human, it is not the case for traditional NLP machine learning models.
 The attention model introduced this way of proceeding with sequences.

-Once a deep learning model based on self attention, such as the Transformer, is trained to perform certain NLP tasks like language translation, it is able to have a good understanding of the semantics of the words.
-This understanding is encoded in the internal layers of the neural networks and it is known as word embedding (see our previous post for a quick refresher).
+Once a self-attention based deep learning model is trained to perform certain NLP tasks, it has good understanding of the words semantics.
+The internal layers of the neural network encode such understanding.
+It is usually referred to as word embedding.
+Read our previous post for a quick refresher.
 Does a similar process of learning some sort of (biological) semantics happen also in the case of protein sequences?
 According to Rives and pals, the answer is yes!

 Amino acid and protein embedding

-After training the Transformer algorithm to process amino acid sequences, the researchers looked at the embedding learned by the model.
-They found out that the neural network had built a complex representation of the input sequences, reflecting their underlying biological properties such as activity, stability, structure, binding etc. In other words, the deep learning algorithm learned important biochemical properties characterising the different amino acids and proteins, all by itself, without any supervision.
+After training the Transformer algorithm to process amino acid sequences, researchers looked at the embedding learned by the model.
+Above all, they found out that the neural network had built a complex representation of the input sequences.
+This in turn reflects their underlying biological properties such as activity, stability, structure, binding etc. In other words, the deep learning algorithm learned important biochemical properties characterising the different amino acids and proteins, all by itself, without any supervision.

-As mentioned at the end of the first paragraph, the deep neural network is trained by noising (i.e. masking) a fraction of amino acids in the input sequence and have the network predict the true amino acid at the noised positions from the complete sequence context.
+As mentioned, the deep neural network is trained by masking a fraction of amino acids in the input sequence.
+Moreover, it predicts the true amino acid at the noised positions from the complete sequence context.
 Therefore, the final hidden representation of the same network is a sequence of vectors, one for each position in the input sequence.
 From this representation, both an amino acid embedding and a protein embedding can be obtained.

-The protein embedding is obtained by averaging features across the full length of the output sequence, and it is a lower dimensional representation of the input sequence.
+Once can obtain the protein embedding by averaging features across the full length of the output sequence.
+That is a lower dimensional representation of the input sequence.
 In this space, each protein is represented as a single point and similar sequences are mapped to nearby points.
 Interestingly, proteins with similar functions in different species were clustered together.
-Furthermore, the learned features allowed to predict the 3-dimensional structure of the protein based only on the raw amino acid sequence and information about their biological activity.
+Moreover, the learned features allowed to predict the 3-dimensional structure of the protein based only on the raw amino acid sequence and information about their biological activity.
 Researchers in proteomics and protein structure discovery know how challenging such a task is.